sympower/dt-data-load-tool/docs/website/docs/plus/features/quality/data-quality.md

 <Link/>

 :::caution
 🚧 This feature is under development.
 Interested in becoming an early tester?
-[Join dlt+ early access](https://info.dlthub.com/waiting-list).
+[Join data_load_tool+ early access](https://info.dlthub.com/waiting-list).
 :::

-dlt+ will allow you to define data validation rules at the YAML level or using Pydantic models.
+data_load_tool+ will allow you to define data validation rules at the YAML level or using Pydantic models.
 This ensures your data meets expected quality standards at the ingestion step.

 ## Example: Defining a quality contract in YAML